skiadas/FunctionalProgrammingCourse/notes/functors_monads.md

     And the result is the same whichever way we do it.
 It does not matter if you compose first, or if you apply `fmap` first.

 These two properties allow Haskell to simplify some functor operations.
-But we will not concern ourselves with them very much right now.
+But we will not concern ourselves very much with this aspect right now.

 The key insight is that very many container types are naturally functor types.
 This is captured via the `Functor` class:
 ```haskell